Dimitris112/rum-away-testp4/README.md

 - [Balsamiq](https://balsamiq.com/wireframes/desktop/): Used to create the wireframes - desktop version.
 - [TinyPNG](https://tinypng.com/): Used to compress each image used in the project for optimal load times.
 - [dbdiagraim.io](https://dbdiagram.io/home): Used to create the ERD.
+- [GSAP](https://gsap.com/): Used for the animations on the 404 page.

 ## Fixed bugs